There's Treasure in Them Thar Hills!

 The gold train legends began with one man.
 Herbert Klose was one of the few Germans who remained behind in the area after the war - the rest either fled, committed suicide, were deported in one fashion or another, or were killed.
 Klose basically is the source of all rumors regarding the gold train, though, believe me, every treasure hunter - excuse me, "explorer" - in the region has his own "source" (and, yes, they are all men).
 Basically, nothing about Klose is very believable, but he made one point abundantly clear during years of interrogation: there was buried loot in them thar hills.

-Naturally, there is all sorts of embroidery to the Klose tales.
-There are stories of secret convoys through towns where people were shot if they dared to look out through their windows, tales of people seeing mysterious openings to tunnels that are no longer there, stories about entire families being murdered because they "knew too much" - just about every conceivable embellishment to a straightforward story that the Nazis hid treasure in the area and then buried it so skillfully that there is no way to find it.
+Naturally, there are all sorts of embroidery and twists and turns to the Klose tales.
+There are stories of secret convoys through towns where people were shot if they dared to look out through their windows, tales of people seeing mysterious openings to tunnels that are no longer there, stories about entire families being murdered because they "knew too much" - just about every conceivable embellishment to a straightforward story that the Germans hid treasure in the area and then buried it so skillfully that there is no way to find it.

 Included in this are the usual paranoid conspiracy theories that "someone" is "preventing" the discovery of the train.
 If you want an American analogy to this, just google "UFO conspiracy theories" and you get the picture.

 Let's be clear: there is no proof whatsoever of any train.
 None.
 Zero.